The Fingers of Thomas

 Why the name "Fingers of Thomas"?

-The name of the group is taken from the apostle Thomas, the “doubting Thomas” of the Gospel of John, who wanted to put his finger on the risen Christ.
+The name of the group is taken from the “doubting Thomas” of the Gospel of John, who wanted to put his finger on the risen Christ.
 Some people see in Thomas a man of weak faith.
 But the ‘Fingers’ believe that Thomas had an important role to play among the apostles.
 While he did not believe easily in other people's testimonies, he remained open-minded, and was ready to be challenged in his opinions.
 Because of him, the apostles could later proclaim “what they had seen and touched” (1 John 1).

 The spirituality of the Fingers of Thomas